open-component-model/ocm-spec/doc/01-model/02-elements.md

 ---
 #### npm

-access to an NodeJS package in an NPM registry.
+Access to an NodeJS package in an NPM registry.

 *Synopsis:*
 ```